YoffeG/PyDynamicaLC/README.md

 # PyDynamicaLC
-Pythonic photodynamical model generator, using three different configurations (quasi-circular, eccentric and osculating), in addition, an MCMC-coupled version is also provided, which allows optimization of planetary masses and eccentricities as presented in [Yoffe et al. (2020)](https://arxiv.org/abs/2011.04404).
+Pythonic photodynamical model generator, using three different configurations (quasi-circular, eccentric and osculating), in addition, an MCMC-coupled version is also provided, which allows optimization of planetary masses and eccentricities as presented in [Yoffe et al. (2021)](https://iopscience.iop.org/article/10.3847/1538-4357/abc87a).
 NOTE: please refer to our paper and the README provided here to fully be made aware of the approximations utilized in each of the configurations in this code.

 List of ALL external Python libraries used: Pylab, Scipy, PyAstronomy, PyMultiNest, ttvfaster, corner (when installed through PyPI, they are all automatically downloaded).
-NOTE: TTVFast, the n-body integrator required for the osculating configuration cannot be pip-installed, since PyDynamicaLC requires a modified version thereof, which is only available here and is enclosed in the folder "c_version_main".
+NOTE: TTVFast, the n-body integrator required for the osculating configuration, cannot be pip-installed, since PyDynamicaLC requires a modified version thereof, which is only available here and is enclosed in the folder "c_version_main".
 See below for installation instructions.

-The links thereto and installation guides of are listed below.
+The links thereto and installation guides are listed below.

 The code was tested on a Linux and OSx platform.